 That is challenging when it also has to be something that everyone would eat.
 It's so nice when your dish is all gone by the end of the party.

-Easy Green Chili Rice needed to be simple too so that I could remember what to say when someone asks how it’s made.
-There are ten ingredients counting the salt and pepper so you can’t beat that.
+It also had to be simple so I could repeat the ingredients in case someone asked how it was made.
+There are only ten ingredients counting the salt and pepper so you can't beat that.

-Spicy and moist nothing extra is needed to make this Easy Green Chili Rice recipe perfect.
+Spicy and moist nothing extra is needed to make this Spanish rice recipe perfect.
 You probably have everything in your cupboard and refrigerator right now.
 Very basic in ingredients but long in flavor.

 It keeps really well in the fridge too so you could make it a day ahead and heat in a skillet with a little extra vegetable broth right before packing up for the party.

 💭 Canned green chilies

 - Canned green chilies are inexpensive and a convenient way to add flavor to food.

 - They're good in innumerable types of food such as dips, biscuits, sauces, bean burgers, and on and on.
 In our case, here, it's Spanish rice.

 - The chilies have been washed, roasted, peeled, and canned.
 You can do this at home too.
 Either can them or use in recipes within a few days.

 - Anaheim chili peppers are often the chili of choice.